micro/micro/car/README.md

 # Micro Sidecar

-The sidecar is a language agnostic RPC proxy to build highly available and fault tolerant microservices.
+The **micro sidecar** is a language agnostic RPC proxy to build highly available and fault tolerant microservices.

 It is similar to Netflix's sidecar [Prana](https://github.com/Netflix/Prana) or Buoyant's RPC Proxy [Linkerd](https://linkerd.io).